alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 People usually call this "status".
 I'm using reputation because it's alliterative.

 I find it all kinda grimey to think about, but it does matter, especially for research.
-Reputattion matters because it's the way you stay employed.
+Reputation matters because it's the way you stay employed.
 If you want to keep doing research, you need to both be good at research, and be known as someone who's good at research.
 Right now, the
 demand for ML / AI talent is still way bigger than the supply of PhDs, so companies will